jpsca/jx/docs/content/attrs.md

 description: Handling extra HTML attributes
 ---

-The `attrs` object is one of jx's most useful features.
+The `attrs` object is one of Jx's most useful features.
 It collects any HTML attributes you pass to a component that aren't declared in its `{#def}` statement, letting you create flexible, reusable components.

 ## The Problem Attrs Solves